Wkkkkk/hello_ros2/src/action_node/README.md

 Topic publishers broadcast to multiple subscribers, but communication is one-way.

+There are two entities involved in services and actions: an action server and an action client.

 Service clients send a request to a service server and get a response, but there is no information about the progress.

 Similar to services, action clients send a request to an action server in order to achieve some goal and will get a result.